GermanAizek/credit-qml/README.md

 This repository is a simple example of developing an application for a credit institution.
 Solution implemented with C++ QML.

+This project is aimed at demonstrating the possibilities of easy portability of code to any platforms.

 ## License

 Сredit Manager is licensed under the ([GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.html))